 5. Your spouse routinely uses cash for purchases.

-Although, you may not know exactly where your spouse keeps all of the family money, as long as you have a good idea of how money is being spent, and where it is being kept, you will play an integral role in the division of the marital property, determination of child support and spousal support, and your spouse’s contribution to your attorney fees.
+Although you may not know exactly where your spouse keeps all of the family money, as long as you have a good idea of how money is being spent and where it is being kept, you will play an integral role in the division of marital property, the determination of child support and spousal support, and your spouse’s contribution to your attorney fees.

-Therefore, as you can see, every spouse, regardless of the status of their marriage, owes it to the well-being of themselves, their children and their future to be thoroughly involved in the finances of the marriage, from the beginning.
+Therefore, as you can see, every spouse, regardless of the status of their marriage, owes it to the well-being of themselves, their children, and their future to be thoroughly involved in the finances of the marriage, from the beginning.

 Jeff Layfield, Attorney at Law